WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Tester-versus-developer-mindset-as-a-personal-and-subjective-account.markdown

 in short bursts.
 Sometimes as short as a few seconds, usually a few minutes.
 I test to learn something, write or change some code to address what I learned, test more to learn something else.
-I use a test first, code after TDD style approach to my coding (although not to larger designs).
+I use a test first, coding after TDD style approach to my coding (although not for larger designs where I work out my ideas up front).

 I actually catch myself with an internal dialog telling me NOT to try certain tests or areas of investigation.
 Going